FAQ

 By

-the data WELL and own an ongoing share of
+the data WELL and earn an ongoing share of

 commercial licensing revenues from the TRACE